lance516/-_3_library/books/index.md

 ---

 <ul>
-{%- for post in collections.post reversed -%}
+{%- for book in collections.books reversed -%}
   <li>
     <a href="{{book.url}}">
       {{ book.data.title }}